splunk/splunk-operator/docs/Ingress.md

     secretName: splunk.example.com-tls
 ```

-The `certmanager.k8s.io/cluster-issuer` annotation may optionally be included
+The `certmanager.k8s.io/cluster-issuer` annotation can be optionally included
-to automatically have it create and manage Certificates for you.
+to automatically create and manage certificates for you.
 You may
 need to change this to match your desired Issuer.

 If you are not using cert-manager, you should remove this annotation and
 update the `tls` section appropriately.
 If you are manually importing your
-certificates into separate Secrets for each hostname, you can reference these
+certificates into separate secrets for each hostname, you can reference these
 by using multiple `tls` objects in your Ingress:

 ```yaml